utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 Suppose the serial numbers in your data file contain preceding zeroes and the contact numbers have a country prefix with the `+` symbol.

 In this example, you will create a collection, write a test for variable values, and import a CSV file into the Collection Runner.
-You will preview the file, make any adjustments to the data types, and run the collection.
+You will preview the file, specify any column types if necessary, and run the collection.
 Then, you will inspect your log to ensure your data was parsed correctly.

 1. From the **Collections** menu, select **+** to add a new collection.
 Then, name the collection **CSV Data Types**.
 1. Add a `GET` request with the following address.
 Name it **Query Serial**.